Boiler explosion ignites Hermiston food plant. Injuries reported

-A boiler explosion at Shearer’s Foods plant south of Hermiston sparked a dramatic fire Tuesday afternoon.
+A boiler explosion at Shearer’s Foods plant south of Hermiston, Ore., sparked a dramatic fire Tuesday afternoon.

 Umatilla County Fire District 1 and the Umatilla County Sheriff’s Office were called to the plant just before 1 p.m.. after employees called 911 to report an explosion.